Lauren Patten: Career

 Patten originated the role of Jo in the Alanis Morissette jukebox musical Jagged Little Pill in the 2017 reading, and continued in the role in the original production at the American Repertory Theater in 2018.
 Patten won an IRNE Award for Best Supporting Actress in a large stage musical and was nominated for the 2019 Elliot Norton Award for Best Musical Performance by an Actress for her performance.
 Later in 2018, Patten played Jenny in Steven Levenson's play, Days of Rage at Second Stage Theatre.
 In the fall of 2019, Patten reprised her role of Jo in Jagged Little Pill on Broadway at the Broadhurst Theatre, where she has received critical praise, especially for her performance of "You Oughta Know".
-In 2020 for her portrayal of Jo she won both a Drama Desk Award for Outstanding Featured Actress in a Musical and a Tony Award for Best Featured Actress in a Musical.
+In 2020, for her portrayal of Jo she won both a Drama Desk Award for Outstanding Featured Actress in a Musical and a Tony Award for Best Featured Actress in a Musical.

 Patten has been a guest star on various television programs.
 Some of her major credits include the recurring roles of Officer Rachel Witten on the show Blue Bloods and Polly Dean on Season 3 of The Good Fight.
 Other television credits include being in the guest cast for shows such as Arrested Development, Switched at Birth, and Succession.

 Patten has done two concerts with her band, whose members include Damien Bassman, Eric B. Davis, and Marc Schmied.
 Their first performance was at Rockwood Music Hall on August 5, 2019, and her second was at The Bitter End on October 13, 2019.

-Patten will star as Anna in Career Opportunities in Murder and Mayhem, set to release in September 2022.
+In 2024, Patten stars as "Anna" in Death and Other Details on Hulu.